 Par.
 VI.
-The Supreme Court shall dispose of every case at the first or second term after such writ of error is brought; and in case the plaintiff in error shall not be prepared at the first term to prosecute the case-unless prevented by Providential cause-it shall be stricken from the docket, and the judgment below shall stand affirmed.
+The Supreme Court shall dispose of every case at the first or second term after such writ of error is brought; and in case the plaintiff in error shall not be prepared at the first term to prosecute the case-unless prevented by providential cause-it shall be stricken from the docket, and the judgment below shall stand affirmed.
+Provided, that if the transmittal of the record be unavoidably delayed by reason of the illness or death of the clerk of the trial court, or of some member of his family, so that the case has not been docketed in the Supreme Court before the close of the docket of the term to which it is by law returnable (the facts causing such unavoidable delay to be certified by the clerk in commission and by a judge of the trial court), the case shall be heard at the next term, which shall be regarded as its first term.

 Par.
 VII.
-In any case the Court may, in its discretion, withhold its judgment until the next term after the same is argued.
+In any case the court may, in its discretion, withhold its judgment until the next term after the same is argued.